claired818/CPSC444Lab4/README.md

 ## Overview

-A Three.js WebGL game where you move a blue cube around a plane and collect the rotating cubes.
+A Three.js WebGL game where you move a blue cube across the screen to avoid falling cubes.

 ## Run